dragonoken/simple_nn_for_mnist/README.md

 ## Requirements
-You need these modules to run this script(notebook)
+You need these modules to run this script(notebook):

 python-mnist